whatnote/Christine-Clyde-Dog-Services/README.md

 ## User Story Testing

-- Will want to be able to see the services available. - **Website has a services tab in the nav bar and section in the site**
+- Will want to be able to see the services available. - **Website has a services tab in the nav bar and section in the site.**

-- See opening times. **opening time is detailed in the contact us section**
+- See opening times. **Opening time is detailed in the contact us section.**

-- See costs for walks and dog training.**cost for walks is details the walks card in teh servcies section.
-Dog training costs are diffifult to quantiy with the space avabilable.**
+- See costs for walks and dog training.**cost for walks is details the walks card in the services section.
+Dog training costs are difficult to quantify with the space available.**

-- See current client reviews.**Client reivews are appaer when you click on the dog pictures**
+- See current client reviews. **Client reviews are appearing when you click on the dog picture.**

-- See information about insurance **The about me section contains infomation about this**
+- See information about insurance **The about me section contains information about PL insurance.**

-- See information about dog walking licence. **The about me section contains infomation about this**
+- See information about dog walking licence. **The about me section contains information about the dog licence.**

-- have a contact us form. **contact form is available on teh hero image and also in the contact section**
+- have a contact us form. **contact form is available on the hero image and also in the contact section.**

-- have a an email option. **email feature is available in the hero image section and also contact section**
+- have an email option. **email feature is available in the hero image section and also contact section.**

-- have a mobile number displayed. **mobile number is available in the hero section and also the contact section**
+- have a mobile number displayed. **mobile number is available in the hero section and also the contact section.**

 ## Code Testing